 10 Others

+10.1 WFEO will support the National Member for the organization of a conference if organized at the same time as the WFEO Executive Council or general Assembly meetings.
+The host member must:

+a.
+Ensure that WFEO is appropriately recognized as a supporter of the Conference on the Conference website, program, proceedings and other documents

+b.
+The WFEO President is invited to open the Conference

+c.
+Free registration for the conference and the Conference Gala Dinner for the members of the Executive Board, Executive Council and Past Presidents and up to five representatives from UNESCO that are nominated by WFEO.

-10.1 A gala dinner is to be organized by the National Member to which the General Assembly and/or Executive Council members are invited in addition to other individuals.
+10.2 A gala dinner is to be organized by the National Member to which the General Assembly and/or Executive Council members are invited in addition to other individuals.
 The gala dinner to usually take place after the first day of the General Assembly meeting or after the Executive Council meeting during the year of the Executive Council meeting only.

 10.2 Coffee breaks are to be included for all meetings.
 Free light lunches or low cost lunches are to be available for all meetings.